hashicorp/terraform/website/source/docs/providers/aws/d/ami.html.markdown

 * `filter` - (Optional) One or more name/value pairs to filter off of.
 There are several valid keys, for a full reference, check out [describe-images in the AWS CLI reference][1].

+* `local_name_filter` - (Optional) A regex string to apply to the AMI list returned by AWS.
+This allows more advanced filtering not supported from the AWS API.

 * `owners` - (Optional) Limit search to specific AMI owners.
 Valid items are the numeric account ID, `amazon`, or `self`.